drmonkeysee/CinyTest/README.md

 ## Build CinyTest

 CinyTest was developed on macOS so an Xcode project is provided under the **mac** folder.
 There is also a [Makefile](http://www.gnu.org/software/make/) that will build CinyTest for either macOS ([clang](http://clang.llvm.org) by default) or Linux ([gcc](https://gcc.gnu.org) by default).
-On macOS the Xcode project and Makefile will give you identical libraries so pick whichever build method is more convenient.
+The Xcode project is used for development and is only set up to build a static library but the Makefile targets build both a static and dynamic (or shared) library.

 For Windows builds there is a batch file: **winbuild.bat**.
 Microsoft's dev tools do not support several C99 and C11 features so the batch file uses clang instead of [cl.exe](http://msdn.microsoft.com/en-us/library/9s7c9wdw.aspx).
 See [Constraints and Assumptions](#constraints-and-assumptions) below for more detail on Windows support.

 The Makefile has the following build targets:

-- `release` the default target; build CinyTest library and binary tree sample executables with full optimizations
+- `release` the default target; build CinyTest libraries and binary tree sample executables with full optimizations
-- `debug` build CinyTest library and binary tree sample executables with debug symbols and no optimizations
+- `debug` build CinyTest libraries and binary tree sample executables with debug symbols and no optimizations
 - `check` verify CinyTest by running the sample tests
 - `install` add CinyTest artifacts to **/usr/local**
 - `uninstall` remove CinyTest artifacts from **/usr/local**